N00B-5634/Ribhav-NixOS-configs/ISO.md

 - [Features](#features)
 - [System Requirements](#system-requirements)
 - [Final Notes](#final-notes)

 ## Preamble

+Greetings,

-Hello everyone, N00B-5634 here with an exciting update!
-I’ve finally turned my **desktop NixOS configuration** into a fully functional ISO.
+This is N00B-5634, pleased to present a major update.
+I have successfully transformed my **desktop NixOS configuration** into a fully functional ISO image.

-This release represents a significant milestone, and I’m thrilled to share it with the community.
-I hope you find it useful and enjoy exploring the setup.
+This release marks an important milestone, and I am delighted to share it with the community.
+I trust that you will find it valuable and enjoyable to explore.

 ## Features

 - Fully configured NixOS desktop environment
-- Pre-installed software packages for daily use
+- Pre-installed software packages for everyday use
-- Optimized performance settings
+- Performance optimizations
-- Custom themes and configurations
+- Custom themes and personalized configurations

 ## System Requirements

 - 64-bit processor
-- At least 4GB of RAM
+- Minimum of 4GB RAM
-- Minimum 20GB of free disk space
+- At least 20GB of available disk space
 - USB drive or virtual machine for installation

 ### Final Notes

-Thank you for staying with this repository!
-Until Then...
+Thank you for your continued interest in this repository.

+Until next time...

-> -- "Hi, I dispise markdown."
-N00B-5634 Nov 20, 2025
+> -- "Hi, I despise markdown."
+N00B-5634, November 20, 2025